-The Scientific and Cultural Facilities District (SCFD) is metro Denver’s unique commitment to its arts, cultural and scientific organizations.
-Since its inception in 1989 and initial voter approval, taxpayer dollars have funded world-class all-ages cultural programming across Denver.
+The Scientific and Cultural Facilities District (SCFD) is metro Denver’s unique commitment to its arts, cultural, and scientific organizations.
+Since its inception in 1989 and initial voter approval, taxpayer dollars have funded world-class, all-ages cultural programming across Denver.

-SCFD Organizations in 2015
+SCFD Organizations in 2020

-- Served more than 13.9 million people
+- Served 15 million people

 SCFD-funded organizations serve every school district within SCFD’s boundaries with educational programs.

 SCFD dollars provide support for free days, access programming, and operations, as well as enabling the museum to present world-class exhibitions and programs.
 This support from regional voters also funds the preservation and conservation of the museum’s collection of 70,000 art objects from cultures around the world, enabling them to be enjoyed now and in the future.

 * Service statistics provided by SCFD.org and the Colorado Business Committee for the Arts 2021 Economic Activity Study.